kaylatam/expense_tracker/README.md

 Once everything is downloaded,

-1. Create an expense_tracker folder; this will contain your src and test folders
+1. Run the **expenses_database.py** file.
+This will create your database and store your expenses.

-2. Make sure that the **money.txt** file and your **expenses.db** file is in the same pathway as the program you are using to run your code NOT in the src, test, or expense_tracker folder
+2. Make sure that the **money.txt** file and your **expenses.db** (created after you run your expenses_database.py file) file is in the same pathway as the program you are using to run your code NOT in the src, test, or expense_tracker folder

 3. Run the **expense_tracker** program